Miami Parental Alienation Attorneys Secure Relationships of Parents and Children

 On the other hand, a child’s negative attitude toward one parent (or tendency to favor the other parent) is not necessarily a product of manipulation.
 The child may have some issues with that parent, perhaps related to the divorce.

-Proving parental alienation requires detailed accounting to establish a pattern of behavior by the accused parent.
+Proving parental alienation in Florida requires detailed accounting to establish a pattern of behavior by the accused parent.
 It can help to retain a qualified mental health consultant to interview the child and determine whether alienating behavior has had an effect.

-How parental alienation violates a custody order
+How parental alienation violates a child custody order

 Parents who are subject to a child custody order are expected to put the child’s welfare above their own feelings.
 Custody orders routinely warn against interfering with the child’s relationship with the other parent.
 Custody orders also require the custodial parent to encourage the child to spend parenting time with the other parent and to ready the child for those sessions.
 When a parent violates these provisions, a court can hold that parent in contempt.

-Remedies for parental alienation
+Remedies a parental alienation lawyer can offer

 If you suspect your child’s other parent is interfering with your relationship with your child, you can petition the court to enforce the terms of the parenting plan, particularly aspects that require that parent to support your relationship and ready the child for parenting time.
 You must present convincing evidence that alienating behavior has occurred.